fuminopen/bdo-enhance-simulator/README.md

 - Maximum successful rate is 100.00%.
 - Successful rate is float with second decimal place.
 - Successful rate is rounded for its overflowed precision.
+- Successful rate table is decided by the combination of type, rarity, level.
+- Successful rate increases along with fail stack.

+## About fail stack

+## About durability